 For more before and after photos and information about treating rosacea with laser, IPL and broadband light, see our page about IPL treatment for rosacea.

-Topical treatments (creams or ointments) usually need to be applied once or twice daily for up to three months.
+Topical skin treatments (creams or ointments) usually need to be applied once or twice daily for up to three months.
 Topical medications commonly prescribed for rosacea include antibiotics, medication to kill skin mites, or anti-inflammatory products.

-Oral medications are often prescribed if topical therapy is not effective.
-These medications may have side effects and are not always safe to use during pregnancy or breastfeeding, so they are not usually recommended as first line treatment.
+Oral medications are often prescribed if topical rosacea therapy is not effective.
+These rosacea medications may have side effects and are not always safe to use during pregnancy or breastfeeding, so they are not usually recommended as first line treatment.

 For more information about medications for rosacea, see our page Treating rosacea on the face.